 There were several other restorations; the latest was during the years 2000-2005.
 Ambient lighting and carpeting were added.
 Most of the work was concentrated on the bar and the two dining rooms.

 The 1859 Historic National Hotel has nine rooms, which are all beautifully appointed with fine antiques.
 All rooms come with modern heat and air conditioning.

 The rooms are comfortable, relaxing, and plain elegant.
 The hotel’s award-winning restaurant’s cheesecake is the area’s best.
 The restaurant serves dinner, lunch, and dessert.

 The Gold Rush Saloon is a romantic saloon that still comes with the original 19th-century redwood bar.
 Your favorite beverages can be ordered from the saloon, whether alcoholic or non-alcoholic.
 The famous Hot Buttered Rum is a favorite of the hotel’s many guests.
 All wines served in the saloon are from the Gold Country.

 There are many attractions and things to do in Jamestown.
 If you are a golfer who wants to play on nothing but some of the country’s best golf courses, you have come to the right place.
 You can choose from Saddlecreek Golf Resort, Forest Meadows, Greenhorn Creek, and Pine Mt.
 Lake.
 The main attraction in the area is Yosemite Park.

-Other great places to go to are Calaveras Big Trees, 1897 Railtown State Park and Columbia Gold Rush State Park.
-If you enjoy skiing, the Sierra Mountains is the best destination in the area for sledding, snowboarding, and skiing.
+Other great places to go to are Calaveras Big Trees, 1897 Railtown State Park, and Columbia Gold Rush State Park.
+If you enjoy skiing, the Sierra Mountains are the best destination in the area for sledding, snowboarding, and skiing.